9984/2017.9984.io/_src/_speakers/peter-harris.md

 talk_id: my-cool-talk

 intro: >
-    As a web developer since the 90's, Mr. Peter Harris has built hundreds of sites across dozens of industries.
+    As a web developer since the 90's, Peter Harris has built hundreds of sites across dozens of industries.

 links:
     - text: "@peteratomic"